al2wang/al2wang.github.io-3/about.md

 ### A brief profile

 I was born in Shenzhen, a major sub-provincial metropolis and one of the special economic zones of China.
-Currently, I’m schooling at Strathcona HS in Edmonton.
+Currently, I’m schooling at Strathcona HS in Edmonton, AB.

 School bio: LFLS \\\(\' 20\\\) \\\(\rightarrow\\\) SZMS/Scona \\\(\' 23\\\)

-“Logic will get you from A to B. Imagination will take you everywhere.” <cite> Albert Einstein </cite>
+“Logic will get you from A to B. Imagination will take you everywhere.” <cite>  —— Albert Einstein </cite>
 {: .message }

 ### Peer tutorings